 When I started with Amazon back then, I was increasingly looking for information.
-Of course, there are all kinds of "gurus" who want to sell their courses to the man.
+Of course, there are all kinds of "gurus" who want to sell their courses.
 But what I was really missing were authentic stories from founders and sellers.
-So I just documented myself what successes and failures I've experienced with Amazon.
+So I just documented myself what successes and failures I've experienced with Amazon are.
 I simply try to give all new sellers a realistic view of the whole topic of "Amazon seller" without demotivating them in the process.

 Anyone who wants to sell products on Amazon is often confronted with a multitude of instructions, tips and tricks.
 What should you pay attention to, which tools should you use and which mistakes should you avoid at all costs?

-This is a very good question - I could tell a lot about this now but I'll try to keep it short.
+This is a very good question - I could talk a lot about this now but I'll try to keep it short.
 For me there are 3-4 tools that are essential for survival:

 1) The whole topic of accounting should be outsourced to a tool in order to have to deal with the topic as little as possible.

 2) The topic "launch" - There are 1-2 tools that should definitely be used for this purpose.

 3) Meanwhile, we also use a tool to manage PPC so we don't have to deal with the overhead.